 You may opt to secure housing independently.
 If you select this option will be responsible for your own housing during the program and will forgo any ISA assistance for housing matters.

 THERE’S MORE TO DISCOVER WITH ISA

-ISA excursions present you with the opportunity to experience the diverse, Indigenous culture and inspiring landscapes of southeast Queensland.
-As a student studying in Brisbane, you will begin your semester with an exciting 4-day Bridging Cultures Program in Byron Bay and will have the change to attend one weekend and two day trips to the following destinations throughout the semester.
+ISA excursions present you with the opportunity to experience the diverse, Indigenous culture and inspiring landscapes of southwest Queensland.
+As a student studying in Brisbane, you will begin your semester with an exciting Bridging Cultures Program in Cairns and will have the chance to attend one day trip and several cultural activities throughout the semester.

 North Stradbroke Island

 Enjoy a getaway to "Straddie," the world's second largest sand island, and a favorite destination among locals.
 Soak up the sub-tropical climate and experience one of many unique recreational, historical, and cultural activities that the island provides, including sand-boarding, kayaking, and learning about the distinctive culture of the Quandamooka people.
 Most importantly, savor the beauty and slow-paced lifestyle of this local gem.

 The ISA on-site team encourages you to explore the city and culture of Brisbane.
 The team facilitates this by offering a robust calendar of events that showcases what makes Brisbane special.